Historic Tours To Take This Holiday Season

 18th Century

 Old Fort Niagara was an integral part of Western New York as the region changed hands from French to British and ultimately American control.
-The fort’s centuries-old buildings and grounds are decked out for its Castle by Candlelight Tour on Dec.
-10 & 17 and Feast of St. Barbara event on Dec.
-4, complete with musket and artillery firing and historically accurate characters.
+The fort’s centuries-old buildings and grounds are decked out for its Castle by Candlelight Tour (Dec.
+7 & 14, 2024) & History for the Holidays (Dec.
+26-31, 2024), complete with musket and artillery firing and historically accurate characters.

 19th Century